 This is where the MegaSD really shines: loading and playing Mega-CD games from a cartridge.
 I can finally put my Multi-Mega back to the shelf and stop stressing its ODD too much.

 There are however some Mega-CD 32X games that I won’t be able to play at the moment.
-Terraonion announced that there will be a MSDEXP adapter in the future that allows the MegaSD to be attached to the Mega Drive expansion port to run the 32X CD games (FAQ and this post).
+Terraonion announced that there will be a MSDEXP adapter in the future that allows the MegaSD to be attached to the Mega Drive expansion port to run the 32X CD games (Wiki and this post).

 Loading Master System ROMs is also something that most other Mega Drive flash carts are capable of.
 Only very few are able to emulate the FM audio that is exclusive to the Japanese Master System MK-2000 and the Mark III FM Sound Unit.
 The MegaSD claims to emulate the FM audio as well – I wonder how it performs.